-First of all I identified basic structure of the article (after printing article on paper).
+First of all, I identified the basic structure of the article (after printing article on paper).
 I analyzed it and finally I got four main messages, clearly separated.
 In each part I underlined its keywords:

 - part 1: “small wins pave a way for bigger wins”, “one win at a time”